What is an ELD Device or E-Log?

-For those of you who don’t know what ELD devices exactly don’t worry because we’ve got you covered.
-ELD stands for Electronic Logging Device and is the latest technologic trend in the trucking industry.
+For those of you who don’t know what ELD devices exactly are, don’t worry because we’ve got you covered.
+ELD stands for Electronic Logging Device and is the latest technologic in the trucking industry.
 The name itself is pretty self-explanatory but what it basically does is that it automatically records the time spent driving and the total Hours of Service (HOS).

 As more and more brands start entering the market and compete to be the best, it has become more confusing than ever before for a customer to decide which ELD device to buy and why.

-Well, worry no more!
 We’re here to guide you through the decision step by step.
 We’ll tell you which devices are currently the best, why you should buy them and why not.
 So read on to find out more.

-since drivers no longer have to continuously worry about paper logs and their time, they can focus more on what matters: the road and their driving.
+Since drivers no longer have to continuously worry about paper logs and their time, they can focus more on what matters: the road and their driving.

 Lower Crash Rate